tabcat/rough-opal/REPORT.md

 The admins managing the grant procedure and communication were great.
 It's always been a pleasure when interacting with anyone from the Protocol Labs umbrella.

-I can definitely improve in some areas.
-Specifically tracking progress and creating deliverables/roadmaps/timelines; which will hopefully get easier to judge.
+There are some areas I can improve, like tracking progress and creating deliverables/roadmaps.
+Hopefully, these will get easier to judge.

-Would like to see how transparent/auditable I can make grant work progress in the future by linking directly to issues/prs.
+I would like to see how transparent/auditable I can make grant work progress in the future by linking directly to issues/prs.